ewilsey/web-dev-hw/assignment-6/readme.md

 floated on top of my main block
 I wanted to nest it inside of the main block.
 Instead it sits on top and covers whatever blocks it wants.
-It iss very frustrating.
+It is very frustrating.

-I am glad we are finally on CSS, now to get it to do what I want.
+I am glad we are finally on CSS.

 My work cycle consisted of following the tutorial, referencing the review section